jonathannocek/yahoo-finance-stocks/README.md

 # Yahoo Finance Stocks

-This project pulls stock data from Yahoo Finance into a Python notebook for analysis and learing.
-It also compiles all S&P500 stocks into a notebook for analysis and sends a daily email with information about particular stocks to me.
+This project pulls S&P 500 stock data from Yahoo Finance into a Python notebook for analysis and learing.
+It also sends an email to me daily containing information about specific stocks.

 This project was modified from [here](https://towardsdatascience.com/parse-thousands-of-stock-recommendations-in-minutes-with-python-6e3e562f156d)